keegoid/linux-deploy-scripts/README.md

 Then you can simply use `git push` from your current branch whether master or some other branch.

+#### git pull

+The git pull command can also be shortened by specifying some details in the git config.

+The long version:

+`git pull origin master` or for a branch `git pull origin my-new-feature`

+After creating a new branch, you can shorten pull commands by setting the upstream branch in git config:

+`git branch --set-upstream-to=origin/<branch> <branch>`

+Now you can simply use `git pull` when you want to pull in changes from your GitHub repository for a specific branch.

+Note, use `git config --list` to view all configured options.

 I hope you find this workflow as easy and efficient as I do.
-Writing in Draft is a real pleasure.
+Version control in git and writing in Draft is a real pleasure.
 Tip: press F11 to write without distractions in full-screen mode.

 ## License